FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 -----------------------------

-You can add your own plugins to the Firely Server pipeline, or control which of the standard Firely Server plugins are used for your Firely Server server, by changing the ``PipelineOptions``.
+You can add your own plugins to the Firely Server pipeline, or control which of the standard Firely Server plugins are used for your Firely Server, by changing the ``PipelineOptions``.
 ::

   "PipelineOptions": {